EngyNasr/MSE-Benchmark/Results/OAEI2022/OAEI2022_results.md

 | LogMapLight |         5         |   0.400   | 0.087  | 0.143      |   27     |
 | Matcha   |            4         |   0.000   | 0.000  | 0.000      |   22     |

+The first test case evaluates matching systems regarding their capability to find "equal" (=), "superclass" (>) and "subclass" (<) correspondences.
+None of the systems finds correspondences other than "equal (=)".
+All evaluated systems compute the alignment in less than a minute.
+LogMap stands out with its very fast calculation time and maximum precision of 1.0.
+However, since only one correspondence was found, the recall and F1-measure are low (0.083).
+In direct comparison, LogMapLight calculates the alignment in 27s, achieves much lower precision of 0.4 but due to greater amount of correctly found correspondences the F1-measure is the best of the tested systems.
+A-LIOn finds the highest number of correspondences with 23 but 20 of those are false positives which results in the second best F1-measure at the lowest calculation time.
+Matcha finds 4 incorrect crorrespondences and is worst participant of the MSE test case one.
+Investigating the reason for the bad result, matcha appears to match classes with objectpropertiers, e.g. "Temperature=hasTemperature".

 **Second Test Case**

 | System   | Correspondences | Precision | Recall | F1-Measure | Time [s] |